passiomatic/coldsweat/README.md

     $ pip install -U coldsweat

 **Note**: there's no upgrade path from previous 0.9.x releases.
-Your best best if to export OPML subscriptions and import them in the new 0.10 release.
+Your best bet if to export OPML subscriptions and import them in the new 0.10 release.

 ## Contributing